danielisaacweinstein/react-game-of-life/README.md

+## Game of Life

 An implementation of Conway's Game of Life using React, Redux, and Immutable.js.
 Check out a demo [here](http://danielisaacweinstein.github.io/react-game-of-life/)!